tpoisot/BiodivML/docs/02_validation.md

 ]

-A prediction of "not a Chinstrap" is true about 82% of the time (it's great!).
-A prediction of "Chinstrap" is only true 21% of the time (it's not ideal!).
+A prediction of "not a Chinstrap" is true about 98% of the time (it's great!).
+A prediction of "Chinstrap" is only true 91% of the time (it's still pretty good!).
+The risks of *missing* and *falsely detecting* a Chinstrap are respectively 1% and 8%.

 ---